svijayakumar32/e-Photosynthesis-rice/Optimisation/README.md

 ## High Performance Computing
 These files are called by scripts in the `gpmain` folder, which optimise the model at a specific CO2 concentration (Cc = 130-380 umol mol^-1 at intervals of 10 umol mol^-1).
 - Simulations can be run by submitting single scripts or arrays (to run the same program multiple times).
+For each Cc input, an array of 15 batch jobs is submitted in parallel.
+While only 10 successful replicates are required for downstream analysis, the additional 5 jobs are included as a buffer.
+This overprovisioning accounts for potential failures in optimization due to convergence issues or other runtime errors that may occur in a subset of jobs.

 - Running `job_array_gpmain_rice_129.sh` creates the photorespiratory constraints for all other simulations, so it must be run *first*.
 - `extract_PR_constraints.m` imports the results of optimisation at Cc = 129 umol mol^-1, then averages and exports PR enzyme Vmax values to serve as constraints for full optimisations